 - Constant communication

-Regardless of your specific situation, your event workforce will be diverse and may include full-time, part-time, contingent, and volunteer workers.
-This is a complex scheduling scenario.
-Traditional event scheduling often relies on disjointed tools and manual efforts ranging from paper and pencil, whiteboards, and spreadsheets to sign-in sheets, email, and phone trees.
+Regardless of your specific situation, your event staff will be diverse and may include full-time, part-time, contingent, and volunteer workers.
+This can add a layer of complication to your scheduling process.
+Traditional event staffing often relies on disjointed tools and manual efforts ranging from paper and pencil, whiteboards, and spreadsheets to sign-in sheets, email, and phone trees.
 These manual systems are inefficient and increase the chance for human error.

-- Outline the four-stage event scheduling and coordination lifecycle
+- Outline the four-step event staffing and coordination lifecycle

-- Share tips and tricks for each stage in the event planning process
+- Share tips and tricks for each step in the event planning process

 - Show how event scheduling software can streamline your workflow and improve your event management

-Employee scheduling software excels at making the scheduling process more efficient to manage.
-It can also help ensure compliance with the myriad rules and regulations that impact shift-based workplaces.
-Most software is cloud based and sold as a yearly or monthly subscription service.
+Event staff scheduling software excels at making your event staffing process more efficient to manage.
+It can also help you ensure compliance with the myriad rules and regulations that impact shift-based workplaces.
+Most software is cloud-based and sold as a yearly or monthly subscription service.
 Consider the following capabilities when making your selection:

-For each stage, there are best practices relating to:
+For each step, there are best practices relating to:

 - Overall event management and coordination